SRIRUPINPOTULA/CSE-515-Project/Phase_2/README.md

 todo

 ## 5.hmdb51_org:

-This directory consists all the original data videos.
+This directory consists all the original data videos of each category label.

 ## 6.hmdb51_org_stips: